PolymathMonkey/weblog/content/posts/theathuntinghoneypot.md

 ****5. It’s nerdy, useful, and kinda fun.****

--   Congrats, you built a mini threat intel system.
+-   Now I built a mini threat intel system.
--   Now sit back, sip coffee, and watch the script kiddies play.
+-   Now I can sit back, sip coffee, and watch the kiddies play.

+## Whats next {#whats-next}

+Next I had to build the HTTP honeypot, stay tuned for the follow up!

+## Feedback and Comments
 {{< giscus >}}